SpartanSf/NexBoot/README.md

 ### Metadata File Structure

 The metadata file informs NexBoot of the essential details required to identify and launch your OS.
-A basic example is shown below:
+An example is shown below:

 ```lua
 {